josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 * [Anaconda](https://www.anaconda.com/docs/tools/main) to install packages and custom Python versions and manage dependencies
 * [Poetry](https://python-poetry.org/docs/) and pipx, to manage your Python project and packaging.

-Why you need then another tool to manage your Python packaging or to install your favorite Python tools?
-For me, it was decision based on the following:
+Why do you need another tool to manage your Python packaging or install your favorite Python tools?
+For me, it was a decision based on the following:

 1) Simplicity: uv can handle all the tasks for packaging or installing tools with a very easy to use cli.
-2) Better dependency management: When there are conflicts, the tools does a great job explaining what went wrong
+2) Better dependency management: When there are conflicts, the tool does a great job explaining what went wrong
 3) Speed: If you ever used Anaconda to install multiple dependencies like PyTorch, Ansible, Pandas, etc. you will appreciate how fast uv can do those things.
-4) Easy to install: No third party dependencies to install, comes with batteries included
+4) Easy to install: No third-party dependencies to install, comes with batteries included
 5) Documentation: Yes, the online documentation is easy to follow and clear.

 I will show you how to tackle some common tasks using uv.
 You will need a few things to follow this tutorial: